camaraproject/Governance/ProjectStructureAndRoles.md

 Each API Repository should have subdirectories /documentation/API_documentation, /documentation/SupportingDocuments, /code/API_definitions, and /code/Test_definitions.

 API Repositories can have in addition Provider Implementation (PI) Repositories on their side.
 Provider Implementation Repositories only must have a CODEOWNERS file, a license file, a GOVERNANCE.MD file (pointing to the Governance repository) and a subdirectory /code/API_code with API code of the transformation function Northbound --> Southbound.
 Only Codeowners should have write permissions to a Provider Implementation (PI) Repository.
-Provider Implementation Repositories have the same name as the API Repository but with suffix _-PI_.
+Provider Implementation Repositories have the same name as the API Repository but with suffix `_PI` or `_PIn`.

 **Sandbox API Repositories**